 - Alcohol consumption or sale is STRICTLY forbidden within clubs, as is the consumption or distribution of any other controlled substance or drug;

 - Clubs must operate on a ‘non profit’ basis.
-Any money left over following each cultivation cycle and distribution should be reinvested in the club for the benefit of its registered members (i.e. reducing the price of the next month’s membership);
+Any money left over following each cultivation cycle and distribution should be reinvested in the club for the benefit of its registered members (i.e. in cultivating more stock, or in reducing the price of the next month’s membership);

-- Clubs may not publicly advertise the availability of cannabis or the location of the club, nor may they place any personal representatives or touts in the street;
+- Clubs may not publicly advertise the availability of cannabis or the location of the club or promote the use of cannabis, nor may they place any personal representatives or touts in the street;

-- Clubs may not offer ‘live entertainment’ or gambling of any kind;
+- Clubs may not offer paid ‘live entertainment’ or gambling of any kind;

 Other matters such as the permitted number of members per club, the quantity of cannabis each member may be dispensed and the rules governing cultivation and transportation of each club’s cannabis are legally undefined and hence are a grey area.
 However, clubs that follow the above guidelines as closely as possible are far less likely to attract the unwanted attention of the authorities than those clubs who flagrantly ignore the guidelines.
 Infractions can result in closure, fines and even substantial jail time for the club’s registered owners.
 However, the more reputable clubs at least try to follow the above rules as closely as possible whilst maintaining a good working relationship with members, officials and the police alike.